The Legal 500: Law firm submissions 101

 If you aren’t using a Chambers submission as your North Star to lead you through Legal 500, we recommend you plan ahead for this submission.
 Like in a big way.

-They ask for a lot of information, from aforementioned client referees to case round-ups (both confidential and public).
+They ask for a lot of information, from the aforementioned client referees to case round-ups (both confidential and public).
 Be prepared to spend some time putting this submission together.

 Which begs the question …